IvoNet/java-features-by-version/README.md

 A lot of demo's of java features by version.

 Important note!
-If you open this project in an IDE like IntelliJ or Eclipse you will get a lot of errors.
+If you open this project in an IDE like IntelliJ or Eclipse you will get lots of errors.
 This comes from the fact that many features need a specific version of java or special options added to the commands.